JackFred2/LenientDeath/README.md

   - Inspired by Starbound's death system.
 - Give dropped items a glowing outline, helping you find your way back.
 Recommended to increase your Entity View Distance!
 - Void Immunity for items - they will be teleported to a safe place instead of despawning.
+- Moving of your items to their original slots.
 - Announcement of your death coordinates.
+- Small API for working with Lenient Death in your own mod.

 Default disabled, but can be enabled: